dost-onelab/ulims/README.md

             If you are installing from scratch - create and import clean databases from the ulims/protected/data directory.

-        A new database has been added for the Referral Module.
+        B.  A new database has been added for the Referral Module.
 Create new database `onelabdb` and import ulims/protected/data/onelabdb.sql.
 Select onelabdb and separately execute each of the four(4) sets of commands in the ulims/protected/data/onelabdb_views.txt

     5. File/Folder Permissions